Approximating fixed size quantum correlations in polynomial time: Introduction

 \item Now, for unconstrained optimizations over separable states, so-called Bose-symmetric de Finetti representation theorems based on symmetric subspace methods are commonly used in symmetry-based approaches.
-While symmetric states may be supported on the entire Hilbert space $\HSn$, Bose-symmetric states are characterized by having both their support and range confined strictly to the symmetric subspace of $\HSn$, which in turn, is of polynomial dimension w.r.t.\ $n$.
+While symmetric states may be supported on the entire Hilbert space $\HSn$, Bose-symmetric states (cf.\ \cite{harrow2013church} or Dicke states in e.g.\ \cite{gulati2026entanglementdickesubspace}) are characterized by having both their support and range confined strictly to the symmetric subspace of $\HSn$, which, in turn, is of polynomial dimension w.r.t.\ $n$.
 While it has previously been unclear how to incorporate linear constraints for Bose-symmetric considerations, we achieve exactly that and derive novel Bose-symmetric de Finetti representation theorems subject to a variety of linear constraints.
 Namely, we show that for quantum states $\rho_{A(B\bar{B})_1^n}$ Bose-symmetric on $\lrbracket{B\bar{B}}_1^n$ w.r.t.\ $A$ and

 we have

 where $\forall x\in\mathcal{X}:$

 Together with a tailor-made purification scheme based on the pretty-good purification, the constrained Bose-symmetric de Finetti theorem enables the formulation of a novel Bose-symmetric SDP hierarchy that yields converging outer approximations for any constrained separability problem.
 We refer to \autoref{sec:bose-symmetric} for precise definitions and full details.\\